 Proposing designed technology solutions to facilitate access to activities and/or locations.

-TechSAge Design Competition is a two-phase competition.
-Phase I selects finalists for phase II.
-Up to four (4) finalists will be selected in each category to move onto Phase II of the competition.
-In Phase II, finalists will compete to win their category and receive a cash prize of $500 (4 awards, 1 for each category).
-Of the 4 category winners, the top scoring submission will be awarded the “First Place Prize” and will receive an additional cash prize of $500 (total of $1000).
+The TechSAge Design Competition 2018 is a two-phase competition.
+Up to ten (10) finalists will be selected to move on to Phase II of the competition.
+Each finalist will receive a $250 cash prize.
+In Phase II, finalists will compete for overall First-Place Prize and the winner will receive an additional cash prize of $1,000.